aadilmallick/blog/src/posts/guides/ultimate-productivity-guide.md

 Imagine if you got everything you ever wanted without any effort.
 How would you feel?
 Like you haven't earned it.
 We need to do the hard work so we can earn our goals, not be given them.
 Hard work is necessary

+### A quick quote

+>For the past 33 years, I have looked in the mirror every morning and asked myself: “If today were the last day of my life, would I want to do what I am about to do today?”
+And whenever the answer has been “No” for too many days in a row, I know I need to change something … almost everything—all external expectations, all pride, all fear of embarrassment or failure—these things just fall away in the face of death, leaving only what is truly important.
+Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose. *- Steve Jobs*

 ## Principles of Learning

 **Put in the reps**